Aghawafaabbass/finance-saas/README.md

 ## ⚠️ Disclaimer

-This project is developed for **educational and portfolio purposes** by **Agha Wafa Abbas** as part of academic and professional development at:
+This project is developed for **educational and portfolio purposes** by **Agha Wafa Abbas** as part of academic and professional development:
-- University of Portsmouth, UK
-- Arden University, UK
-- Pearson, UK
-- IVY College of Management Sciences, Lahore, Pakistan

 The AI financial advice provided by this application is **for informational purposes only** and should **not** be considered as professional financial advice.
 Users should consult qualified financial advisors for important financial decisions.